Ecommerce personalization: How (and why) to get started now + 12 real brand examples

 Alternatively, take a page out of Three Ship Beauty’s marketing playbook.
 Instead of recommending similar items on their product pages, they up-sell the shopper by recommending complementary items in an effort to increase AOV.

-Ecommerce personalization for repeat visitors:
+Ecommerce personalization brand examples for repeat visitors:

 Skincare brand Dermalogica recognizes returning shoppers with a pop-up featuring the products they showed the most interest in on their last visit, according to Nosto.